ppaez/alsaseq/doc/tracks.rst

 started when the program starts and every time that playback mode is entered.
 It is stopped with the stop mode is entered.

-tracks keeps a `tracks` list.
-It is a list of tracks, each track is a list of ALSA sequencer events.
-The list is initially empty.
-It is made a reference to the tracks that are read from the sequence file at the start of the program, or when the `o` command is used.

-tracks uses the `alsamidi`__ module to read from and write to the sequence file, using an instance of the Seq class.
-The `tracks` attribute of the instance is a list of the tracks read from the file or to be written to the file.
+tracks uses the `alsamidi`__ module to read from and write to the sequence file, using an instance `seq` of the Seq class.
+The `seq.tracks` attribute of the instance is a list of the tracks read from the file or to be written to the file.
+Each track is a list of ALSA sequencer events.
+The tracks are read from the sequence file at the start of the program, or when the `o` command is used.
+The tracks are written to the sequence file when the `s` command is used.

 tracks keeps two lists of ALSA sequencer events:

     - `incoming`, the events received from the source client.
       It is cleared when playback mode is entered.
-When stop mode is entered, one or two voice change events are added at the beginning, and its contents are appended to the `tracks` list.
+When stop mode is entered, one or two voice change events are added at the beginning, and the list is appended to the `seq.tracks` list.

     - `eventos`, the events that will be sent to the destination client.
-It is set to the contents of all the tracks in the `tracks` list when playback mode is entered.
-The `tracks` list is first processed by `merge` to become a single event list.
+It is set to the contents of all the tracks in the `seq.tracks` list when playback mode is entered.
+The `seq.tracks` list is first processed by `merge` to become a single event list.

 tracks uses the `threading`__ module to populate the `incoming`